resmo/ansible-role-bind/README.md

             - 127.0.1.2
             - 127.0.2.3

+Optionally: If you want to disable default notify a server, here is a sample:

+      bind_config_master_zones:
+        # valid values for notify: "yes", "no", explicit.
+Make sure "yes" and "no" are strings
+        - name: example.com
+          notify: explicit

 Optionally: If you need to forward some zones directly to another nameserver, here is a sample:

     bind_config_forward_zones: